wagerfield/onno/docs/api.md

 The first `Box` does not have a `theme` so the value is resolved from the `defaults` array.
 The second `Box` resolves the value from the theme `widths` array.
 The third `Box` also finds the `widths` array on the `theme` but the value of "2" falls outside of the array bounds, so the raw value is rendered.

-## `variant`
+## variant

 The `variant` function maps a prop value to a _style object_ in a `theme` or `defaults` lookup.
 It shares the same function signature as the `style` function by taking an `options` object and returning a `render` function.

 The key difference between `variant` and `style` is that `styleKeys` cannot be passed as an option to the `variant` function.
 Internally the `variant` function calls the `style` function with the provided `options` while overriding `styleKeys` to `null`.

-This functionality is useful for providing a place in your `theme` for styling components.
+This functionality is useful for providing a place in your `theme` for grouping styles.
 For example:

 ```jsx
 import styled from "styled-components"